Can Diet Prevent Dog Gum Disease? (What Nutrition Actually Does)

 Some soft treats and adhesive processed foods stick along the gumline for hours.
 That prolongs bacterial contact.

 Most regular kibble does not meaningfully clean teeth.
-Some veterinary dental diets use larger, fiber-based kibble designed to resist shattering during chewing.
-That increases tooth contact time and mechanical abrasion compared to standard dry food.
+Some vet dental diets use larger, fiber-rich kibble that resists shattering.
+That means more chewing time, and more mechanical scrubbing on the teeth.

 4. Feeding Frequency